How to Find out Who Owns a House or Land

 Once you have decided that you would like to find out ownership information, the next step is to complete the process of requesting these details.

-How do I find out the ownership of a property?
+How can I find out who owns a piece of land or property?

 To start this process, you will need to visit the HM Land Registry website.
 Next you must create an account in order to purchase title plans, title registers or Flood Risk Indicator results.